Morgan-Sell/weather-api/README.md

 - **Easy Setup:** Simple bash script for environment setup, dependency installation, and application management.

 ## Configuration
 - **Redis Configuration:** The application relies on Redis to cache weather data.
-The Redis server starts automatically through run.sh, but you may need to ensure it is accessible and configured properly.
+The Redis server starts automatically through `run.sh run-app`, but you may need to ensure it is accessible and configured properly.

-- **Weather API Key:** Obtain an API key from your preferred weather service provider and add it to the .env file.
+- **Weather API Key:** Obtain an API key from your preferred weather service provider and add it to the `.env` file.

+    ```
+    API_KEY=<your_weather_api_key>
+    ```

+## Dependencies

+All the required dependencies can be found in `requirements.txt`.
+The dependencies are automatically installed when `run.sh initial-setup` is executed.

+## Troubleshooting

+- **Environment Variables:** Missing environment variables will prevent the application from running.
+Ensure they are correctly defined in your `.env` file.

+- **Redis Issues:** Redis will automatically start when `run.sh run-app`.
+If Redis is not properly terminated, the Redis server may enter a "stopped" or "zombie" stated preventing the application from properly functioning.
+If this occurs follow the following steps:

+1. Check if Redis is already running on your system.

+    ```
+    ps aux | grep redis
+    ```
+This will show any existing Redis processes.
+Look for a process running on port 6379.

+2. If a Redis process is running, kill the process.

+    ```
+    sudo kill -9  <pid>
+    ```
+Replace <pid> with the process ID of the running Redis server.

+3. Confirm the process has been terminated by reruning:

+    ```
+    ps aux | grep redis
+    ```

+## License
+This project is licensed under the MIT License.
+See the `LICENSE` file for more details.

+## Acknowledgement
+This application was built following the architecture outlined in [roadmap.sh's Weather API project](https://roadmap.sh/projects/weather-api-wrapper-service).